Trucking Accident Attorneys in Kern County

 According to California’s negligence laws, the truck driver is the liable party if:

-Schedule an initial consultation with IWV Legal by calling (760) 713-8455 today get started on your case.
+Contact IWV Legal for a Consultation on Trucking Accident Claims by calling (760) 713-8455 today get started on your case.

 Successful trucking accident lawsuits may award the plaintiff a range of economic (monetary) and non-economic (non-monetary) damages.